-- How This Class Works - Stages of Writing Development
+How This Class Works

-Reading Assignments: (Readings that don't come from the Thonney text are available as links or pdfs in Blackboard, in the folder for this unit).
+Reading Assignments: (Readings for this unit are available as links or pdfs in Blackboard, in the Unit 1 folder in "Course Units").

-- Thonney, Chapter 1, "Academic Writing across the Disciplines" p.
-1-13 & Chapter 2, "Strategies for Reading Academic Writing" p.
-33-78. - Gardiner & Kearns, "The ABCDE of Writing" (for RWJ#1)-see unit 1folder. - Fife, "Composing Focus" (for RWJ #1)-see link in unit 1 folder. - Howard, Servis, and Rodrigue, "Writing from Sentences, Writing from Sources." - Review the Purdue OWL link "Which Writing Style Should I Use" to discover the documentation style of your discipline. - Review the "Finding Common Errors" and "20 Most Common Writing Errors" links
+- Gardiner & Kearns, "The ABCDE of Writing" (for RWJ#1)-see unit 1 folder. - Fife, "Composing Focus" (for RWJ #1)-see link in unit 1 folder. - Howard, Servis, and Rodrigue, "Writing from Sentences, Writing from Sources." - Review the Purdue OWL link "Which Writing Style Should I Use" to discover the documentation style of your discipline. - Review the "Finding Common Errors" and "20 Most Common Writing Errors" links

 - Class Blog: Introduce yourself and get to know your classmates.
-(Initial blog post and response to classmates due by 11:59 p.m., Central time, on 6/10) - Research Writing Journal #1: My Writing Challenges and Documentation Style (due 6/11). - Plagiarism Tutorial and quiz-due by 11:59 p.m. on 6/12.
+(Initial blog post and response to classmates due by 11:59 p.m., Central time, on 6/8) - Research Writing Journal #1: My Writing Challenges and Documentation Style (due 6/9). - Plagiarism Tutorial and quiz-due by 11:59 p.m. on 6/10.

-Unit 2: Synthesis Argument (June 13-19)
+Unit 2: Synthesis Argument (June 11-17)